yaswanthkumargothi/Portfolio/Graduating_Project/README.md

 1. Understand and compare the applicability of Transfer Learning in the context of sentiment Analysis with rule-based approaches
 2. Utilize difference in difference modelling to check for the significance of a Mass-shooting on restaurant sentiments.

-[images](/images/): This folder consists of difference in difference assumption trend plots and project flowchart.

 ### Project Flowchart